mirrexagon/lua-irc-engine/README.md

 ==============
 A Lua IRC module that tries to be minimal and extensible.

 Lua IRC Engine is a basic IRC "translator".
 It provides basic message parsing and a way to add sending convienience functions and command handlers, but leaves the actual processing of commands to the host application.
-For example, it does not implement CTCP or keep a list of joined channels.
+For example, it does not implement CTCP, keep a list of joined channels or even know what its nick is.

 It is still a __work-in-progress__ and has not been tested much.
 Bugs are most likely present.